dimitriwalters/databases-handbook/README.md

 - [table](#table)

 ### database
-An organized collection of data
+An organized collection of data.

 ## table
 A set of data elements using a model of columns and row.
 The columns provide the structure which the rows are composed from.